VMBlakelock/bouquetnblooms/README.md

 - Initially the site was to have a main feature of a 'subscription' page where users could register for a monthly subscription thus having fresh flowers delivered monthly after a one-time payment.
 - The site features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and uses Django.
-- The project uses an 'sqlite' database initially, and it was hoped a postgress database via heroku.
+- The project uses an 'sqlite' database initially, and a postgress database via heroku.
 - There is a clear brand to the site that draws users and entices further interaction.
 - Users who discover Bouquet'N'Blooms, love flowers and are excited to use the site and order.
 - Bouquet'N'Blooms has the potential to become an excellent revenue generating business site.